nxp-mcuxpresso/spsdk/README.md

 ## Dependencies

-SPSDK requires [Python](https://www.python.org) >3.5 and <3.9 interpreter, old version 2.x is not supported !
+SPSDK requires [Python](https://www.python.org) >3.5 and <3.9 interpreter, old version 2.x is not supported!

 The core dependencies are included in [requirements.txt](requirements.txt).